Conflict of interest frequently asked questions

 Such disclosures apply to: Faculty and unclassified staff and other investigators on sponsored projects.
 Additionally, individuals must report significant financial interests of immediate family (spouses and children) and other household members.

 Review and management of disclosures: The Conflict of Interest Committee is charged with reviewing disclosures and determining whether a management plan is necessary to protect the interests of the individual and the university.
 An appropriate plan monitor, usually the individual's supervisor, is appointed to ensure compliance with the plan.

 Conflict of time commitment exists whenever a faculty or staff member's external activities exceed reasonable time limits or whenever an unclassified staff or faculty member's primary professional responsibility is not to the university.

-Standards for reporting: External time commitments for personal professional activity related to university responsibilities may need to be reported prospectively, as a consulting request, as well as in the eCompliance COI reporting system.
+Standards for reporting: External time commitments for personal professional activity related to university responsibilities may need to be reported prospectively, as an external activity request (EAR), as well as in the myDisclosures reporting system.
 Examples of reportable activity include consulting, outside employment, public service, pro bono work, or service as an officer in an external entity.

 Applies to: Faculty and unclassified staff

 Reports must be filed:

 - annually in the fall, upon announcement from the Office of Research.